luccabb/lazy_smp/README.md

 `python3 -m PyInstaller main.py`

-This command will produce a `build` and `dist` folder.
+This creates a `build` and `dist` folder.
 The `dist` folder contains the main executable in a folder called `main`.
-All the files inside the `main` folder need to be added under `/lichess-bot/engines` for it to work.
+All the files inside `main` need to be copied over to `/lichess-bot/engines` for it to work.